- 10 Bedrooms

 About the Area

 Located in Arcadian Shores, a neighborhood in Myrtle Beach, this condo is near theme parks and on the beach.
-Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Ripley's Aquarium.
-Looking to enjoy an event or a game while in town?
-See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.
+Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
+Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
 Take an opportunity to explore the area for outdoor excitement like cycling.

 Special Instructions